john-eze/john.eze-daily-reports/README.md

 - I created a README file to record my daily progress.
 - I uploaded a file named test.html.
 - I committed my first repository for the course today.

+## Day 01
+- I completed a report on an exercise containing variables and datatypes.